Everything you need to know about the different types of fasting as part of your journey towards health & wellness!

 ProLon 5-Day FMD: My Results

-Click here to try the ProLon Fasting Mimicking Diet.
-Use Code: VEGECOOKING to get 15% off all the products; but I highly suggest the ProLon 5-Day kit.
+Try the Fasting Mimicking Diet by clicking this link for a discount on all the products; but I highly suggest the ProLon 5-Day kit.
 I'll be doing my fourth round towards the end of next month or mid-September.
 Can't wait, I already have my kit!

 How hormones impact fasting for women